Commissioner of the NFL: Election

 After Bert Bell's death in 1959, Rozelle was the surprise choice for his replacement as NFL commissioner.
 The owners first met on January 20, 1960, and took eight ballots without any candidate receiving the two thirds vote needed to be elected.
 On the first ballot San Francisco 49ers attorney Marshall Leahy defeated interim commissioner Austin Gunsel 7 to 5.
 Gunsel was soon dropped from consideration in favor of Baltimore Colts general manager Don Kellett.
 On the final ballot of the day, Leahy defeated Kellett 7 to 4, but once again did not receive enough votes to be elected.
 Los Angeles Times special events director Paul J. Schissler and Detroit Lions President Edwin J. Anderson were proposed as compromise candidates but neither received enough support.
+Anderson's candidacy was thwarted by his own team, as Detroit's representative at the owners' meeting, treasurer D. Lyle Fife, believed Anderson had mismanaged the Lions.
 Leahy received strong opposition from four owners, Carroll Rosenbloom, Art Rooney, George Preston Marshall, and Frank McNamee, who objected to his plan to move the league office to San Francisco if he was elected.
 Conversely, seven other owners remained supportive of Leahy as they felt he was the best man for the job.
 George Halas chose to abstain from voting, as he was afraid that if he took sides he would lose support for his expansion plan.

 The second owners meeting resulted in six more ballots taken without electing a commissioner.
 On the final ballot, Leahy once again led Kellett seven to four.